 Inspirations for Learning Life’s Family Diplomacy Initiative (or, Character, Connected Learning and the Future of Power)

-Citizen diplomacy is far from new, but Learning Life’s Citizen Diplomacy Initiative (CDI) takes a fresh approach to this old form that draws on particular works for inspiration.
+Citizen diplomacy is far from new, but Learning Life’s Family Diplomacy Initiative (FDI) takes a fresh approach to this old form that draws on particular works for inspiration.

 Diplomacy is the management of international relations.
 Professional diplomats handle official diplomacy between nations, but citizens can also get involved in conspicuous or inconspicuous ways in what is known as “citizen diplomacy.”
 Conspicuously, famous athletes, musicians and actors, like the basketball player Dennis Rodman, U2’s Bono and actress Angelina Jolie sometimes intercede in international issues, like nuclear proliferation, poverty, or violence against women, via widely reported statements, visits, productions, or events.
 Often much less conspicuously, “ordinary” citizens get involved in international sport, travel, business, cultural or educational exchanges.
 However, much of this citizen diplomacy is and has long been undertaken by relatively privileged middle and upper class people who have the social and material means to learn about and travel the world.